Note: This is an archived profile of a former U.S. Institute of Peace expert. The information is current as of the dates of tenure.

-Steven Heydemann serves as special advisor for Middle East initiatives at USIP.
+Steven Heydemann serves as the vice president of Applied Research on Conflict at USIP.
 Heydemann is a political scientist who specializes in the comparative politics and the political economy of the Middle East, with a particular focus on Syria.
 His interests include authoritarian governance, economic development, social policy, political and economic reform and civil society.

 From 2003 to 2007, Heydemann directed the Center for Democracy and Civil Society at Georgetown University.
 From 1997 to 2001, he was an associate professor in the department of political science at Columbia University.
 Earlier, from 1990-1997, he directed the Social Science Research Council’s Program on International Peace and Security and Program on the Near and Middle East.

 - "Embracing the Change, Accepting the Challenge?
 Western Response to the Arab Spring" in Re-thinking Western Policies in Light of the Arab Uprisings, eds.Riccardo Alcaro and Miguel Haubrich-Seco (IAI Research Paper, April 2012).

 - Globalization, Philanthropy, and Civil Society: Projecting Institutional Logics Abroad, co-edited with David C. Hammack, Indiana University Press, 2009.

 - "Institutions and Economic Performance: The Use and Abuse of Culture in New Institutional Economics," Studies in Comparative International Development, (March 2008).

 - "Social Pacts and the Persistence of Authoritarianism in the Middle East," in Debating Arab Authoritarianism: Dynamics and Durability in Non-Democratic Regimes, ed.
 Oliver Schlumberger (Stanford University Press, 2007).